 The sloped shoulder dreadnought guitar body style is a unique variation of the classic Dreadnought shape.
 Its rounded shoulders offer a softer treble response and a deep low end.
 Its sloped shoulder design has been around for many years, dating back to the early days of American Country music and the Folk Music boom of the 1950s.

 A guitar’s sound is a personal statement that defines the player.
 Whether you are looking for the right instrument for your playing needs or want something that fits your budget, there is a guitar for you.
-The Gibson G-45 comes with the Gibson Player Port, an original concept from the 1960s that has been refined by the acoustic luthier team.
+The Gibson G-45 comes with the Gibson Player Port, an original concept from the 1960s that the acoustic luthier team has refined.
 This unique design adds a whole new dimension to your playing experience.

-The Gibson J 45 Standard was first introduced in 1942 and has been a staple of the Gibson lineup since then.
-Known for its warm bass and full expression, this guitar has been refined throughout the years to carry on the Gibson tradition.
-With a vintage-inspired look, this guitar offers a classic sound and features a period-correct nut width and LR Baggs VTC electronics.
+The Gibson J 45 Standard was first introduced in 1942 and has been a staple of the Gibson lineup.
+Known for its warm bass and full expression, this guitar has been refined to carry on the Gibson tradition.
+With a vintage-inspired look, this guitar offers a classic sound and a period-correct nut width and LR Baggs VTC electronics.

-The Hummingbird Studio RW AN, which is made in Montana, is a studio version of the famous acoustic model.
+The Hummingbird Studio RW AN, made in Montana, is a studio version of the famous acoustic model.
 This instrument features the typical 1960s Hummingbird features, such as a square-shouldered body.

 J 45 Standard Tonewoods and Bracing